BC-CSCI1100/f22/resources/animate.md

 - The `rate` is the clock rate, the default is 30 frames per second;

 - The `tickUpdate` input is a function of type `model -> model`.
-It is called for clock-tick events, each time through the loop;
+It is called for clock-tick events;

 - The `touchUpdate` input is a function of type  `model * x * y * event -> model`.
 It is called whenever a touch event occurs on the touchpad.
 The `touchUpdate` function accepts a model, the (x, y) coordinates of the touchpad event and a value specifying the kind of event --  either **`Touch.Up`** or **`Touch.Down`**.
 From these inputs the `touchUpdate` function produces a new model.